dluciv/fidoip-docker-x86/README.md

 # Foreword

+**Why FidoNet?** Because it is cool and still alive.

-FidoIP has a lot of legacy irregularities like generating shell scripts with hardcoded configuration to `/usr/local/bin`.
+**Why Docker?** FidoIP has a lot of legacy irregularities like generating shell scripts with hardcoded configuration to `/usr/local/bin`.
 So it is difficult a bit to keep it in the box, but this Dockerfile tries to do it.
 Anyway we should remember here that all this legacy stuff comes from DOS and OS/2, so it is very nice itself that it can be deployed in Unix-like environment.

+**Why 32 bit?** Just because my server is x86 PC.
+You are free to derive it from 64 bit image and use `fido_linux.64.sh` instead of `fido_linux.sh` to build this software.

 # Point mode